Relocation Guide

 Housing Market Competition

-• Shortage of long-term and furnished rentals.
+• Limited supply of long-term and furnished rentals in some areas.

 • Need to decide promptly when suitable properties appear.